BCAPtoken/BCAPToken/xdocs/doc/functional-requirements.md

 1. *User* calls method on *Smart Contract* providing the following information as method parameters: address to transfer tokens to the owner of and number of tokens to transfer
 2. Token transfers are not currently frozen
-3. *User* is not central bank
+3. *User* is not token issuer
 4. There are enough tokens currently belonging to *User*
-5. Destination address is not central bank address
+5. Destination address is not token issuer address
 6. *Smart Contract* transfers requested number of tokens from *User* to the owner of given address
 7. Some tokens actually did change hands during the transfer, i.e. destination address was not the same as *User*'s own address and number of tokens transferred is greater than zero
 8. *Smart Contract* logs tokens transfer event with the following information: address tokens were transferred from the owner of, address tokens were transferred to the owner of, and number of tokens transferred